-areas.
-This was a very impressive accomplishment, and stood in contrast to Simfer S.A. (the prior holder of the prospecting permit in those areas) which had failed to produce a feasibility study at all (and to date still have not produced such study), despite having held permits for 11 years and for an additional 6 years following the return to Rio Tinto of Blocks 3 and 4 in December 2008 and granting of an exploration permit.
-The feasibility study demonstrated the existence of commercially operational deposits within Simandou Blocks 1 and 2.
-In accordance with its rights under Article 10 of the Blocks 1 and 2 Permit, Article 26 of the Mining Code and Article 10.2 of the Base Convention, BSGR Guinea applied for a mining concession to be issued.50
+- 99. Further activities included the completion of further social and environmental studies as well as the construction of camps, maintenance and paving access roads. - 100.
+After much hard work, on 14 September 2011 BSGR and its joint venture partner submitted a Feasibility Study in respect of Simandou Blocks 1 and 2, just three years after BSGR had been granted a prospecting permit in those areas.
+This was a very impressive accomplishment, and stood in contrast to Simfer S.A. (a subsidiary of Rio Tinto and which was the prior holder of a mining concession in those areas) which had failed to produce a feasibility study at all (and to date still have not produced such a study), despite having held permits for 11 years and for an additional 6 years following the return to Rio Tinto of Blocks 3 and 4 in December 2008 and granting of an exploration permit.
+The Feasibility Study demonstrated the existence of commercially operational deposits within Simandou Blocks 1 and 2.
+In accordance with its rights under Article 10 of the Blocks 1 and 2 Permit, Article 26 of the Mining Code and Article 10.2 of the Base Convention, BSGR Guinea applied for a mining concession to be issued.
+50

-2.10 Summary of investments made in Guinea
+2.10 Summary of investments held and/or made